melmalfa/godot/w08/d02/student/apartment/README.md

 draw an ERD.
 What relationships exist between these tables?
 Which tables should have a foreign key?

+A building can have many apartments
 - A **building** has a ...
   - name,
   - address,
   - and, a number of floors.

+apartments belong to buildings apartments can only have 1 building
+1:1 each apartment has many tenants - apartments have tenants this will have a foreign key for building
 - An **apartment** has a ...
   - floor,
   - name,